AMRC-FactoryPlus/amrc-connectivity-stack/docs/dyn-deploy/index.md

 5. The Edge Agent connects to its data sources, starts reading data and publishing it over Sparkplug, with attached semantics.

-6. A consumer with appropriate permissions can subscribe to MQTT to read the data.
+6. An administrator grants permission for a consumer to consume the data via MQTT.

 The proposed new process adds an extra service sitting between configuration and deployment, and works like this: